Navid200/xDrip/docs/Calibration.md

 <br/>
 <br/>

----

-### When to test your blood glucose
+### **When to Test and Calibrate**
-Just because you test your blood glucose with your meter doesn't mean you have to calibrate.
-You should test whenever your symptoms disagree with what the CGM shows.
+* Testing: Test your blood glucose with your meter if symptoms don’t match CGM readings.
+Calibration is not always necessary with every test.

-### When to calibrate
+* Calibration:
+For G6 users, calibration is not required but can be done if readings are inaccurate.
+Avoid calibrating during rapid glucose changes.
+Ideally, calibrate when glucose levels are stable.
+For G5 users or those using no-code mode on G6, initial calibrations are performed without readings.
+In such cases, use your AGP graph to find times with less fluctuation and start the sensor accordingly if possible.

 If you use a G5, you should calibrate twice a day.
 If you use a G6, you don't have to calibrate.
 But, if you find the readings to be incorrect, you can calibrate.

-Avoid calibrating when the glucose is changing rapidly.
-Ideally, you should only calibrate when the trend is flat.
-If you are using G5 or if you use the no-code mode for a G6, you will need to enter initial calibrations.
-You don't have readings when you need to enter initial calibrations.
-So, how would you know if your trend is flat?
-You can ignore this requirement in this case only.
-You can use your statistics AGP graph to see what time of day you have less rapid variations and start your sensor such that 2 hours after coincides with it.
-This may not always be possible.
-But, if it is, it helps accuracy.

-### How to calibrate
+### **How to calibrate**
-You can calibrate by selecting "Add Calibration" from the top left menu.
+To calibrate, select `Add Calibration` from the top left menu.
 ![](./images/HowtoCalibrate.png)

 ---